 Who is this course for

-This new mixed media sculpture course explores ways to make art using techniques and materials that are sustainable and eco-friendly.
+A new course exploring ways to make and finish pieces of sculpture using techniques and materials that are sustainable and eco-friendly.

 This course is accessible to all people regardless of age or level of experience.

 We will explore the work of artists known for their environmentally aware or ethical stance to making sculpture

 Experiment with materials and techniques that have a minimal impact on the environment and are as much as possible sustainable.

 Within this remit to explore and learn traditional and modern sculpture techniques processes and practice.

 You may wish to bring in source materials from nature or forage for scrap.
 Wood, the most readily available and greenest of all materials, can be found in Parks and Wood land, Skips, or drift wood from the beach.

 By the end you will: